F R E S H F L O W E R S :

 If possible, keep your flowers in a vase of shallow water (2-3 inches) in the fridge for a few days before hanging them to transport to my studio.
 Remove all ribbon, charms, rosaries, or special keepsakes added to the arrangement before placing them in water.

-Flowers must arrive at my studio on hangers as follows: Remove and excess water from the stems.
+Flowers must arrive at my studio on hangers as follows: Remove any excess water from the stems.
 Take the flowers and hang them either one-by-one or in bunches (no more than 3 flowers per bunch) upside down from a regular clothes hanger in a dark, cool, indoor space with low humidity.
 You can do this by taking the bouquet apart, or cutting the flowers out of the bouquet and leaving at least half of the stem attached to the flower bud.
 The additional greenery and sprigs should also be hung upside down to keep them straight and dry.
+(Use string, ribbon, clothespins or anything you have on hand to attach them to the hanger.)

 D R I E D F L O W E R S :